TotallyNotChase/flask-unittest/README.md

 # flask-unittest
-A simple solution to unittest flask application using `unittest`
+A hassle free solution to testing flask application using `unittest`

 Provides functionality for testing using the `Flask` object, the `FlaskClient` object, a combination of the two, or even a live flask server!